mikeferguson/buildbot-ros/README.md

 The DISTRO will be replaced by the actual building distribution at build time.
 At a minimum, you will want an Ubuntu archive, the ROS archive, and your building archive.
-The Ubuntu archive should include universe if you want to run docbuilders.
+The Ubuntu archive should include the _universe_ section if you want to run docbuilders.

 The rosdistro tools need a path to cache.
 While buildbot-ros does not require a cache to operate, creating one can greatly speed up startup of the buildbot master.
 To create the cache, you can use: